-ISR process injects a barren leach solution (lixiviant) with weak sulfuric acid into the ore body using a series of injection wells.
-The weak sulfuric acid solution dissolves oxide copper minerals as it migrates through the joints and fractures within the mineralized bedrock.
-Recovery wells surrounding each injection well extract copper-bearing pregnant leach solution ("PLS") and combined to form the feed solution for the SX-EW process.
+ISR process injects a barren leach solution ("lixiviant") with weak sulfuric acid into the ore body using a series of injection wells.
+The acidified solution dissolves oxide copper minerals as it migrates through the joints and fractures within the mineralized bedrock.
+Recovery wells surrounding each injection well extract copper-bearing pregnant leach solution ("PLS") and combine to form the feed solution for the SX-EW process.

-The SX-EW facility is designed to recover copper from PLS at a copper feed grade of 1.63 gram per liter (gpl), 1.52 gpl net copper grade, to produce cathode-quality copper with 99.99% purity.
-The anticipated PLS flow rates are 3,800 gpm for Stage 1 (Years 1 through 3), 11,500 gpm for Stage 2 (Years 4 through 6), and 19,500 gpm for Stage 3 (Years 7 through 20).
-The process fluids are piped to and from the process plant in trunk and lateral HDPE piping.
+The SX-EW facility is designed to recover copper from PLS at a copper feed grade of 1.63 gram per liter ("gpl") (1.52 gpl net copper grade) to produce cathode-quality copper with 99.99% purity.
+The anticipated PLS flow rates are 3,800 gallons per minute ("gpm") for Stage 1, 11,500 gpm for Stage 2, and 19,500 gpm for Stage 3.
+The process solutions are piped to and from the SX-EW plants in high density polyethylene ("HDPE") piping.
 The process consists of the following elements (schematic representation in Figure 1-4):

 - ISR wellfield

 - Wellfield and drilling services building

 - Lined PLS and raffinate ponds

-- Solvent Extraction (SX) plant
+- Solvent Extraction plant

 - Tank Farm for handling process liquids;

-- EW Tankhouse with equipped with an automatic stripping machine
+- Electrowinning Tankhouse equipped with an Automatic Stripping Machine

-- Electrical substation

-- Sulfuric Acid Receiving/Storage - Administration offices, Security Building, and a Change House - Plant Warehouse, Laboratory, and Plant Maintenance buildings - Water treatment plant with a clean water pond, evaporation ponds, and solids impoundments
+- Electrical substation - Sulfuric Acid Receiving/Storage - Administration offices, Security Building, and a Change House - Plant Warehouse, Laboratory, and Plant Maintenance buildings - Water treatment plant with a Clean Water Pond, Evaporation Ponds, and Solids Impoundments